heru-himawan-tl/fdaf/README.md

 - [Payara](https://www.payara.fish/)
 - [Thorntail](https://thorntail.io/)

-Notice: Since Thorntail development discontinued, the support for Thorntail probably will unexpectedly defective in the future.
+Notice: Thorntail development was discontinued, the support for Thorntail probably will be unexpectedly defective in the future.

 ## Supported JPA Providers